equinor/res2df/docs/introduction.rst

 Extracts grid data from `.INIT` and `.EGRID` and `.UNRST` files.
 Restart file are optional to extract, and dates must be picked (or all).
 Data is merged into one DataFrame by the `i`, `j` and `k` indices.
 Bulk cell volume is included.
-Cells are indexed as in Eclipse, starting with 1.
+Cells are indexed starting with 1.

 More documentation on :doc:`usage/grid`.